christophhart/hise_documentation/Scripting.md

-The Script Processor uses Javascript.
+HISE uses a *modified* version of Javascript.
 If you don't know Javascript yet, check out this small [tutorial](Javascript.php).

 ## The Callbacks